You recently noticed your dog suddenly smelling like a fish when playing with it.

 This unexpected issue might put you out of your circumstance and confuse you.

 Why does my dog smell like fish?

 If your dog has a fishy stench, its abdominal gland must be freed.
 The anal sacs are located on either side of the scrotum of your dog.
 These sacs contain an oily material that your dog excretes.
 Yeast Infection can also stink up your dog and result in a fish-like stench.

 Then take a breath because we’ll be going over the reasons and solutions to this problem.

 Let’s take a look!

 4 Reasons Why Your Dog Smells Like Fish

 We’ve covered 4 of the most probable reasons your dog smells like fish.
 And we’ve also provided the best solution for your benefit.

 Let’s not wait anymore and dig into it!

 Reason 1: Anal Glands

 Anal gland emissions often have a fishy stench since these contain a collection of sebaceous glands.
 These can end up causing unpleasant odors.
 Also, the anal sacs work as a smell identifier when your dog takes a dump.

-The Anal Sac Disease is pretty prevalent in dogs, exceptionally tiny varieties.
+The Anal Sac Disease is pretty prevalent in dogs, with exceptionally tiny varieties.
 It is induced by the anal sacs getting affected or blocked due to duct irritation.
 This causes inflammation and pain for your dog.

 It’s vital to see a veterinarian or groomer if your dog’s rectal glands are infected.
 Specialists will stimulate the glands to help them discharge their substances.

 If your dog experiences rectal impaction regularly, you should learn to treat its anal sacs.
 Ask your veterinarian to teach you how to do everything correctly.

 It’s pretty straightforward.
 If you keep doing it yourself, you can conserve money on visits to the vet.

 Your veterinarian can determine if the tumor is the source of the problem.
 In that case, your dog may require medication, surgery, or radiation treatment to be treated.
 This form of treatment will vary based on the kind of illness.

 Reason 2: Dental Issues